 Tara: Salt Lake City Latin course instructor

-...because absorbing, analyzing, and integrating knowledge from my medical courses are necessary skills for my own academic success.
+...I'm sure of, it's that I genuinely enjoy tutoring.
+I'm also a "professional" student.
+I say this because absorbing, analyzing, and integrating knowledge from my medical courses are necessary skills for my own academic success.
 And so, I am more than happy to share my study strategies, techniques, and tips with students.
 My strengths lie within the sciences (e.g. AP Biology, Biochemistry, AP Chemistry), followed by mathematics.
 I also enjoy teaching and tutoring Latin.
-Believe me when I say it's a beautiful language!
-During my pursuit of an M.D. degree, I have...
+Believe...

 Education & Certification